BirdsCanada/NatureCounts_IntroTutorial/docs/06-VisualData.md

 You have successfully downloaded and summarised your NatureCounts dataset.
-In this chapter we will demonstrate how to do some basic visulizations with plots.
+In this chapter we will demonstrate how to do some basic visualizations with plots.

 ## Plotting {#PM6.1}

 Plotting your data is a powerful way to detect patterns and make results stand out.
-Recall in [Chapter 2](#Package2.2) you installed the [tidyverse](https://www.tidyverse.org/) package, which included `ggplot2` for data visulizations.
+Recall in [Chapter 2](#Package2.2) you installed the [tidyverse](https://www.tidyverse.org/) package, which included `ggplot2` for data visualizations.
 You are encouraged to learn more about this function by reviewing [Cookbook for R](http://www.cookbook-r.com/Graphs/).
 We also recommend you print a copy of the RStudio [Data Visualization](https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) cheat sheet as a reference document.

 At the end of [Chapter 5](#Manip5) you were exploring fall migration monitoring data collected at [Vaseux Lake Bird Observatory](https://www.birdscanada.org/birdmon/default/datasets.jsp?code=CMMN-DET-VLBO), British Columbia.
 Let's continue using this dataset for our plotting example and download the data for 2015-present.

-First, lets apply our previously aquired skills to download the filtered dataset and zero-fill for GRCA, while also keep some extra variables.
+First, lets apply our previously acquired skills to download the filtered dataset and zero-fill for GRCA, while also keep some extra variables.

 ```r